-The Readfield Select Board will be responsible for keeping this plan up-to-date by an annual review.
+The Readfield Select Board will be responsible for keeping this plan up-to-date by an annual review during or close to January of each year.
+This should be preceded by review and update of EOP Appendices by the Town Manager or designee.

 Changes happen throughout the year that may involve personnel, operating procedures, and equipment used by all Town departments.
 These changes may require updates to the Emergency Operations Plan (EOP) in order to maintain its effectiveness.
+Changes should be incorporated by the Town Manager and recorded for consideration at the next annual review.